Ambrose1123/Wira/README.md

 Ensure PostgreSQL is running locally

 How?
-In wira-backend, search for db.js and fill in your postgresdb details.
+First go to any apps that could access to postGresDB for example I used PgAdmin4, then create your acc and remember your password.

 later create the database